sunithasomanna/ODIM/plugin-dell/README.md

 ## Deployment Instructions

-For deploying the GRF plugin and adding the plugin to the Resource Aggregator for ODIM framework, refer to the "Deploying the GRF plugin" section in the "Appendix" chapter in the [Resource Aggregator for Open Distributed Infrastructure Management™ Readme](https://github.com/ODIM-Project/ODIM/tree/development#readme).
+For deploying the Dell plugin and adding the plugin to the Resource Aggregator for ODIM framework, refer to the "Deploying the Dell plugin" section in the [Resource Aggregator for Open Distributed Infrastructure Management™ Readme](https://github.com/ODIM-Project/ODIM/tree/development#readme).

 ## API accessibility